 Marijuana use is becoming more common throughout the country, with the majority of users failing to notice the negative effects it can have on a psychological, social and personal level.
 While cannabis may be less addictive than other drug substances, it can still have momentous effects on both the user and their family members.
 For this reason, it is considered very important to be aware of the most common signs and symptoms of cannabis addiction, in order to be able to access the right help, at the right time.

 If you suspect a loved one is abusing cannabis, it is crucial to be able to recognise the signs and symptoms of cannabis addiction.
-By recognising the signs of cannabis addiction, you can seek help as soon as possible, making it easier to treat the problem.
+By recognising the signs of cannabis addiction, you can seek help by finding a drug rehab as soon as possible, making it easier to treat the problem.
 Here, Port of Call highlights the most common cannabis side effects, including the psychological, social and physical effects of cannabis.

 If you would prefer to talk to someone regarding the signs and symptoms of cannabis abuse, our experts can provide you with advice and support.
 Just call our free phone line on 0800 002 9010.

 What are the effects of cannabis on your social life?

 Cannabis can have a number of negative side effects, both physically and psychologically.
 Common signs of cannabis addiction can include regular marijuana use and feelings of depression or anxiety when unable to take the drug.
 The most common social cannabis symptoms include a lack of motivation at work and reduced interest in hobbies.